RealSvildr/SQLMinimal/README.md

 # SQLMinimal

-This library was made based on Entity Framework, but focusing the sql connection, with the objective to be small and fast.
+This library was made based on Entity Framework, but focusing the sql connection, with the objective to be small and faster.

 TODO:
   * Create a disposable method.